As crisis in Ukraine grows, aid agencies rush in supplies

 "That is obviously very worrying and a big challenge for the humanitarian community,” he added.

+In Lviv itself, the need for psychosocial support services was on the rise because the city's population swelled from 700,000 to about a million in less than a month due to an influx of people displaced by heavy fighting elsewhere in Ukraine, Selmer-Andersen said.

+“The people coming here have been through extreme situations and they are traumatized, they are afraid, they are worried," she added.

-Efforts are also being stepped up to assist the refugees, about half of them children, who have escaped over the past weeks to Poland and other countries bordering Ukraine.
+Aid agencies are also stepping up efforts to assist the refugees, about half of them children, who have escaped Ukraine over the past three weeks.

-Refugees now arriving in neighboring countries are "more vulnerable, in a more traumatic state” than those who came in the early days of the war, Saltmarsh said.
+Refugees now arriving in neighboring countries are "more vulnerable, in a more traumatic state” than those who came in the early days of the war, said Saltmarsh, the UNHCR spokesman.

 Kateryna Horiachko, who escaped from the area around the capital, Kyiv, said people there were "devastated.”